TheProctors/QuizMaster/PROCESS.md

 ### New Guest Configuration

 Guest will be added as users with a guest perspective.
 This way they will not be able to access the same abilities as the team.

+### What constitutes "done"

+We define done in two ways.
+The first is in relation to user stories.
+A user story is done when:

+• The hypothetical user in the story can successfully complete the desired action.

+• For example, if the user story is “As a user, I want to use a link to visit the HTML home page for the Quiz Master site,” this story is “done” when we have a static page link that takes the user to a HTML page with CSS.

+• The user story or the desired feature can be executed via the production branch by a user.

+The second definition applies to general site/sprint requirements.
+Done in this case means the task has no more work to be done and has been submitted.
+For example, part of a sprint requirement was creating a flyer to attract users.
+This task was considered done when it was submitted to the professor and put onto GitHub.
+In general, tasks under this umbrella should meet these criteria:

+• The code is error free when run in the testing branch.

+• The code is well commented/documented

+• The code has been reviewed by another team member

+• The code is implemented in the production branch and the production branch runs as intended.